 The Greek Key is so called because of it resembling the shape of a key.
 And yet the door to Room 237 is presently locked to Danny, while the one across from it stands open on an utterly impossible room, and Danny keeps his head down and turned away so that he won't notice it, nor will we.

 Take a look at the above map of the floor.
 All the doors opposite Room 237 are as illusory as the illusory door behind the illusory phantom door knob, leading to rooms that don't exist.
 The airy emptiness of the upper reaches of the Colorado Lounge is on the other side of that section of wall which is but about two or three feet deep, this clearly exposed when Danny turns left into the hall above and behind Jack's desk.
+There is no place for the rooms to exist.
 When he takes a right and another right into the halls behind the elevator in that balcony area above and behind Jack's desk, we see that again the doors lead to impossible rooms, certainly those on his right and likely the others.
+Those doors would lead to spaces the size of a closet and with no windows.
 One could plead a deliberate compression of space that's not supposed to be noticed by the audience, and that the condensing gives the illusion of a full hotel floor while taking up less area, but I don't believe that is what's going on here.
-This circuit Danny makes of the floor, I believe, deliberately points out and highlights the illusions of the hotel and the artificiality of the set construction which has had us convinced, on initial viewings, that everything is just as it should be and there is nothing out of the ordinary about it.
+This circuit Danny makes of the floor, I believe, deliberately points out and highlights the illusions of the hotel and the artificiality of a set construction which has had us convinced, on a first viewing, that everything is just as it should be and there is nothing out of the ordinary about it.
 Because the camera and characters are accepting, we accept the impossible, and not even by virtue of a radical suspension of disbelief.
 The audience is unaware of what has been so deliberately shown them--they have no idea at all that the majority of the set is impossible.
 They've no idea these impossible doors lead to nothing, which gives a different twist on Dick Hallorann's assertion to Danny that there is "nothing" in Room 237.
 Nothing.
 About the only room that is possible on this entire 2nd floor is Room 237.

-Even the door to the green stairway, being opened as it is, shows how deep that stairwell is, occupying a considerable amount of space so that the first right door on the hall is also impossible, which is the only door on that side of the hall preceding Room 237.
+Even the door to the green stairway, being opened as it is, shows how deep that stairwell is, occupying a considerable amount of space so that the first right door on the hall is also one that leads to an impossible room, which is the only door on that side of the hall preceding Room 237.

 So we have impossible rooms and an open door, opposite Room 237, that leads onto what appears to be set construction.

-Here's another view with it dodged out even more, and the "doorknob in the wall" burned in so that we can tell it is indeed a doorknob.
+Here's another view of the open door opposite Room 237 dodged out even more, and the "doorknob in the wall" burned in so that we can tell it is indeed a doorknob.

 Enlightenment-Jewish Style gives the following from an interview with Rabi Gershon Winkler.